 - Work with people rooted in the community who aren’t going to move with a job change

-- Ellen Daniels-Howell selected as GIP Executive Director, and Joseph Okuya is hired as the Umoja Project Coordinator.
+- Ellen Daniels-Howell was selected as GIP Executive Director, and Joseph Okuya was hired as the Umoja Project Coordinator.

 - First organizational meeting for Indianapolis congregational leaders at North United Methodist Church.